There are many possible causes of constipation for people with cancer. Find out more about these.

-Some cancer treatments can cause constipation.
-These include some cancer drugs, and having surgery to your tummy (abdomen).
+Some cancer treatments can cause constipation, including some cancer drugs, and having surgery to your tummy (abdomen).

 Surgery to your tummy (abdomen)

-After surgery to your bowel, your bowel muscles may be weaker.
-This may be temporary, but sometimes it can be permanent - this depends on the type of operation you have.
+After surgery to your bowel, your bowel muscles might be weaker.
+This may be temporary, but sometimes it can be permanent – this depends on the type of operation you have.

 After this type of surgery, there are several factors that can cause constipation:

-- weak muscles may make it more difficult to push stools out
+- weak muscles may make it more difficult to push the poo out

-- your tummy may be too sore for you to push out the stools
+- your tummy might be too sore for you to push out the poo

 - the drugs you have as an anaesthetic or for pain can also cause constipation